Wanstead Roman Villa: Smart Lethieullier’s first letter on the Roman antiquities at Wanstead

 N. B. This letter was read before the Antiquarian Society the 17th of July 1735.

 See the Archaeologia, Vol. I-p.
 73, for another Letter on the above subject from Mr. Lethieullier to Dr. Lyttelton, wherein this Letter is referred to.

 Smart Lethieullier’s second letter on the Roman antiquities at Wanstead

 XVIII.
 A Letter from Smart Lethieullier, Esq; to Dr. Charles Lyttleton relating to some Antiquities found in the County of Essex.
 Read November 27, 1746:

-Part of a letter from Smart Lethieullier to Doctor Charles Lyttleton relating to some Antiquities found in the County of … Essex [SAL/10/10/053 - ‘Part of a Letter from Smart Lethieullier Esq to Doctor Charles Lyttelton relating to some Antiquities found in the County of Essex’ [and] ‘Part of another Letter on the same Subject’. pp.298-302.]
+Part of a letter from Smart Lethieullier to Doctor Charles Lyttleton relating to some Antiquities found in the County of … Essex.
 Letters dated 27 September 1746 and 13 November 1746.
-Read 27 November 1746: Minute Book V, p.105 (SAL/02/005/084).
-Also transcribed in ‘Register Book’, fols.163r-164v (SAL/10/09/56).
+Read 27 November 1746.
 Printed in Archaeologia, 1 (1770), 73-5.

 Concerning a Roman pavement and burial site discovered in Wanstead Park, Essex.